Liozon/projet-appmob/README.md

 ## Preview

 In order to preview the app, please use your mobile device and go to this [link](https://example.com).

+## presentation

+To read and learn more about thir app, please read the [app presentation here](https://github.com/Liozon/projet-appmob/blob/master/PRESENTATION.md).

 ## Installation